Marcus Smart, Rudy Gobert Among NBA Defensive Player of the Year Candidates

-Smart, Gobert headline NBA Defensive Player of the Year candidates originally appeared on NBC Sports Chicago
+Smart, Gobert headline NBA Defensive Player of the Year candidates originally appeared on NBC Sports Boston

 Who doesn’t love a good defensive play?